This page details system configurations that affect MongoDB, especially in production.

 Use SSD if available and economical.
 Spinning disks can be performant, but SSDs’ capacity for random I/O operations works well with the update model of mongod.

-Commodity (SATA) spinning drives are often a good option, as the increase to random I/O for more expensive drives is not that dramatic (only on the order of 2x).
+Commodity (SATA) spinning drives are often a good option, as the random I/O performance increase with more expensive spinning drives is not that dramatic (only on the order of 2x).
 Using SSDs or increasing RAM may be more effective in increasing I/O throughput.

 MongoDB and NUMA Hardware¶